R142 (New York City Subway car): History

 Between 2016 and 2018, the MTA replaced the individual strip maps for cars assigned to the 2 and 5 with combined strip maps showing both services, due to the two services having large amounts of route overlap on the IRT White Plains Road, Eastern Parkway, and Nostrand Avenue lines, and because the R142s assigned to the East 180th Street and 239th Street yards are shared between the two routes.

 In January 2019, the MTA proposed mid-life upgrades to several train subsystems in the R142 and R142A fleets.
 These included changes to the HVAC, propulsion, and door systems; the addition of Ethernet on the R142 fleet; and conversion of the fleet to be compatible with communications-based train control (CBTC), in conjunction with subway signal upgrades along the IRT Lexington Avenue Line and IRT Seventh Avenue Line.
 The R142 fleet would also be retrofitted with a "monitoring and diagnostics system".
+However, on March 19, 2026, the MTA proposed an option order to the R262 order that if exercised, would replace all R142 and R142A cars.

 In March 2021, the route and destination signs on car 7021 were upgraded to LEDs.
 The route portion of the sign also received a green circle/red diamond LED for the route display, similar to those on the R62A sets currently used on the 6 service.
 (Note: See also: